Cambroon, Queensland: Geography

 Cambroon is located on the Mary River.
 It is on the Maleny-Kenilworth Road.
-It is situated about 98 km away from Brisbane.

 History

 Cambroon takes its name from the pastoral run of the same name, which was established in 1855 by J. D. MacTaggart.
 The name of the pastoral run is believed to be the name of an Aboriginal leader at the time of first contact.

 In 1887, 16000 acres of land were resumed from the Cambroon pastoral run for the establishment of small farms.
 The land was offered for selection on 17 April 1887.

+Residents began to lobby for a school in 1919.
 Cambroon Provisional School opened on 5 February 1923 and became Cambroon State School on 1 December 1924.
 The school closed in May 1944.
+It was on a 5 acre site at 1038 Eastern Mary River Road (26.64263°S 152.68739°E).
+In 1949, tenders were called to remove the school building and re-erect it at Wamuran State School.

+Demographics

 In the 2011 census, Cambroon had a population of 373 people.
-The locality had a population density of around five persons per square kilometre.
-Almost all the people living in Cambroon speak English, and most people are married as well.
+Almost all the people living in Cambroon speak English.